Sathvik-Chowdary-Veerapaneni/Sathvik-Chowdary-Veerapaneni/README.md

   -	Administered data-driven projects from conception to completion, resulting in a 20% increase in operational efficiency and enabling data-informed strategic decisions.
   -	Coordinated with cross-functional teams to implement data solutions and drive business initiatives.
   -	Optimized data collection procedures and automated data transformation workflows.
-  -	Mentored junior team members in data science methodologies and best practices.
-  -	Conducted comprehensive data analysis using advanced statistical methods, uncovering insights that contributed to a 10% increase in annual revenue.
+  -	Conducted comprehensive data analysis using advanced statistical methods, uncovering insights.
   -	Operated source control tools like Git for effective data and code management.

-  -	Streamlined and automated data collection procedures and data transformation workflows, reducing overall data processing time by 25%.
+Machine Learning Intern | Mindtree, Aug 2020 - Nov 2020 (4 months)
+-	Developed and validated an image recognition model using Convolutional Neural Networks, achieving a high accuracy rate of 92%.
+-	Collaborated with data engineers to streamline data ingestion pipelines, improving data availability and readiness for machine learning models by 15%.
+-	Conducted A/B tests on various model architectures and hyperparameters, leading to a 10% enhancement in model performance.
+-	Designed and maintained data pipelines using Airflow.
+-	Configured and used Linux systems to optimize machine learning model training times.
+-	Assisted in the deployment of machine learning models to production environments.
+-	Created visualization dashboards to display model performance metrics and KPIs in real-time.
+-	Utilized Google Cloud services for data storage and computational resources.